Touring Outreach: The MLK Project

 - Performance requirements are minimal.

 - The cost of the performance is calculated on a sliding scale based on the number of students on the free or reduced lunch program.
-Please contact Kelsey Chigas at email@example.com for a quote.
+Please contact Peter Andersen at firstname.lastname@example.org for a quote.

 “The acting was phenomenal.
 My classmates and I really enjoyed how you put acting and education together.
 I was able to feel how it must’ve been for African Americans back then because of all the detail you were able to put in the performance… our thank you ends here but the knowledge you have given us will last forever.”